bytebase/bytebase/docs/design/gh-ost-integration.md

 ### After Migration

 After migration is finished, we will have `tablename` and `_tablename_del`, the latter is the original table.
-I'm too scared to delete the original table for the user, so I'll generate a task to delete the table if approved by user.
+We are too scared to delete the original table for the user, so we'll generate a task to delete the table if approved by user.

 ### Task dependency